EstherPlomp/TNW-PhD-Newsletters/README.md

 Note that you can still publish on these experiments through journals such as the [Journal of Trial and Error](https://www.jtrialerror.com/) and [Experimental Results](https://www.cambridge.org/core/journals/experimental-results).
 - You can also **share your methods** through platforms such as [protocols.io](https://www.protocols.io/).
 See this feature on ‘[Five keys to writing a reproducible lab protocol](https://www.nature.com/articles/d41586-021-02428-3)’ for some pointers.
+- Read up on the possibilities for [providing **access to reagents**](https://www.the-scientist.com/careers/what-if-scientists-shared-their-reagents-for-free-70170).

 # Open Science
 - [Open Science Community Delft](https://osc-delft.github.io/)